 Swelling and Edema

 Swelling, particularly in the lower extremities like the feet, can be an early sign of diabetes.
 High blood sugar levels that go untreated can cause fluid retention, leading to edema in the feet and ankles.
-During examinations, our Keller podiatrists always check for signs of swelling during routine examinations, as it may signal the need for diabetes testing.
+Our Keller foot doctor always checks for signs of swelling during routine examinations, which may signal the need for diabetes testing.

 Changes in Foot Temperature